- The Windows Registry file contains all passwords and settings for a device using the Windows 10 operating system.

 When you open the file, it will look like this:

-The first line "Windows Registry Editor Version 5.00" tells the OS that this file is a registry file.
+The first line – Windows Registry Editor Version 5.00 – tells the operating system that this file is a registry file.
 The second portion is the configuration details, which tell the OS what to add and change in the registry.

 [Read related article: Switching From Mac to PC: A Business User's Guide]

 To change the homepage to a specific website, such as Microsoft, follow these steps: